-kunsthochzwei is about art, art therapy, psychology and Open Science.
+kunsthochzwei is about art, art therapy, psychology, intersectionality, and Open Science.
 I am Kerstin Schoch, a Berlin-based artist, art therapist and psychologist and currently doing my PhD at the Witten/Herdecke University.

-Besides that I am a research assistant and equality representant at the HKS – University of Applied Sciences and Arts in Ottersberg and have teaching assignments at several universitites.
-I’m a major Open Science advocate and a mentor at the Open Science Fellow Programm by Wikimedia Germany.
+Besides that I am a research assistant at the Berlin Pop-up Institute, which I co-founded, and have teaching assignments at several universitites.
+I’m a major Open Science advocate and was a mentor at the Open Science Fellow Programm by Wikimedia Germany.

 art + art therapy